Banque du Liban: Governing body

-The Banque du Liban is managed by the Governor who is assisted by four vice-governors, as well as by the Central Council.
+The Banque du Liban is managed by the Governor, who is assisted by four vice governors as well as by the Central Council.
 By convention, the Governor of the Banque du Liban is always a Maronite Christian.

-The Banque du Liban is managed by the Governor assisted by four vice-governors and the Central Council.
 The Governor is the legal representative of the Banque du Liban and has extensive authority over the management of the bank.
 He is entrusted with the enforcement of the Code of Money and Credit and the implementation of the Central Council's resolutions.
 Upon the proposal of the Minister of Finance, the Governor is appointed by decree sanctioned by the Council of Ministers, for a renewable six-year term.
-After the consultation with the Governor and upon the proposal of the Minister of Finance, the vice-governors are appointed by decree sanctioned by the Council of Ministers for a renewable five-year term.
-They assist the Governor in managing the bank, carrying out functions specified by the Governor, In addition, they assume their duties as members of the Central Council.
+After the consultation with the governor and upon the proposal of the Minister of Finance, the vice governors are appointed by decree sanctioned by the Council of Ministers for a renewable five-year term.
+They assist the Governor in managing the bank, carrying out functions specified by the Governor.
+In addition, they assume their duties as members of the Central Council.

 Governors

-List of Governors of the Banque du Liban:
+List of governors of the Banque du Liban: